|Badlees Story||Related Articles||Acknowledgements||Badlees.com|

 “Too Many Changes” is the standout song on this album.
 A soft and simple riff is the backdrop for dynamic vocals that rise from being measured and controlled to wailing and forceful.
 The song is also a showcase for each of the musicians as it gradually builds with new, rich layers of sonic candy and sound effects, all to a marching rhythm by Simasek and Smith – beautiful.

 Bret Alexander and Mike Naydock did many songwriting sessions in late 2002 through 2003, intending to have a new Badlees album in 2004.
-By all accounts, these sessions were extremely prolific, yielding songs such as “Anodyne”, “Don’t Ever Let Me Down”, “Well Laid Plans”, “Starthrower”, and “Peter Pan”, all of which would eventually be released on Love Is Rain in 2009, as well as several other songs that may be included on the Badlees’ intended 2011 release.
+By all accounts, these sessions were extremely prolific, yielding songs such as “Anodyne”, “Don’t Ever Let Me Down”, “Well Laid Plans”, “Starthrower”, and “Peter Pan”, all of which would eventually be released on Love Is Rain in 2009, as well as several other songs that may be included on a future Badlees’ release.

 Alexander takes responsibility for the fact that the band did not release an album in 2004, as intended.
 He says he felt that the record was never quite up to snuff and adds;